kyma-project/examples/call-ec/README.md

    **REACT_APP_OAUTH2_ISSUER**, **REACT_APP_OAUTH2_JWKS_URI**, and **REACT_APP_OAUTH2_AUTHORIZE_URL**.
    For most installations only `mycommerce.kyma.cx` domain has to be replaced with EC instance domain.

-1. Deploy the Web UI application in the Namespace of your choice and create a Kubernetes service and an Api for it:
+1. Deploy the Web UI application in the Namespace of your choice and create a Kubernetes service and an Api resource for it:

   ```bash
   kubectl apply -f ./web-ui/deployment.yaml